-2022 \$'000 2021 \$'000
+2023 \$'000 2022 \$'000

 Non-Current Investments

 Fair value through other comprehensive income (FVOCI)

-Investments in listed securities 2,387 2,703
+Investments in listed securities - 2,387

-Managed investments 3,361 3,768
+Managed investments 6,506 3,361

-Cash held in investment account 362 218
+Cash held in investment account 40 362

-Social bonds 500 500
+Social bonds 268 500

-Others 73 53
+Others 43 73

-Total Non-Current Investments 6,683 7,242
+Total Non-Current Investments 6,857 6,683

 Listed securities, comprising marketable equity securities, are non-derivatives and are included in non-current assets unless management intends to dispose of the investment within 12 months of the end of the reporting period.
 The entity has made an irrevocable election to present changes in the fair value of equity instruments through other comprehensive income in accordance with AASB 9.
 The shares have no fixed maturity date or coupon rate.
+In 2022/23 all investments in listed securities were transitioned to managed investments,

-Managed investments include investments in debt instruments that are solely interest and principal which are held to collect or sell, and from 2019/20 also includes investments in global equity funds and a small investment in a direct office fund.
+Managed investments include investments in debt instruments that are solely interest and principal which are held to collect or sell, from 2019/20 also includes investments in global equity funds and a small investment in a direct office fund, and from 2022/23 also includes a small investment in a private infrastructure fund.
 Managed investments are accounted for through fair value through other comprehensive income.